 Graduate of Cleveland Institute of Music, University of Southern California, and the Hogeschool voor de Kunsten Utrecht, the Netherlands

 Employment: Faculty, Eastman School of Music; Artistic Director of the Skaneateles Festival; pianist, adjudicator, and teacher across the US and worldwide, including China, Russia, Mexico, Germany, and Czech Republic; resident of the Netherlands for 4 years, during which a bike was her only mode of transport; member of the Brighton Bicycle/Pedestrian Task Force.
 Lives in Brighton with her husband and two children, and tries to practice (and advocate for) active transportation as much as possible.

 Started biking to school in third grade and never looked back.
 Pedals through the Upstate on weekends and commutes daily by bike during the week.
-Frequently gives exam problems about bikes in his job as an Assistant Professor of Mechanical Engineering at University of Rochester.
+Recently returned to mountain biking, immediately wondered why he’d let so many years of his life pass without it–such fun.
+Frequently gives exam problems about bikes in his job on the faculty of Mechanical Engineering at University of Rochester.
 Graduate of Virginia Tech (BS, Electrical Engineering), Auburn University (MS, Physics), and University of Maryland (PhD, Physics).
 Craves exercise and sunshine more than he is annoyed by the Rochester winter.
 Favorite reasons to bike: environmental sustainability, workouts, community-building, money-saving, joy.

 Scott is lead software engineer for Vuzix Corporation in Henrietta.
 He is a year-round bicycle commuter, using his bicycle for transportation in all weather from his home in Corn Hill to work, as well as for shopping, meetings, and events in the community.